 - Loin Chops

 As the pork loin is lean, it’s recommended to opt for pork chops on the bone to help to keep them moist while cooking.
 Bones tend to have sufficient fat to achieve this.

-In general, most pork chops benefit from rapid cooking methods to prevent them from drying out and to limit the risk of over-cooking.
-For best results try pan frying, grilling, sear-roasting or broiling.
+Most pork chops benefit from rapid cooking methods to prevent them from drying out and limit the risk of over-cooking, for best results, try pan frying, grilling, sear-roasting, or broiling.